They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 One of the objectives of the course was to develop critical thinking.
 However, most of the students perceived critical thinking as the right to challenge literally everything they encounter in the classroom.
 It seemed to the students that the critical approach should take all or nothing: they either completely trusted a particular author, or rejected in general everything that he tells the reader.

 They are not at all familiar with the concept of constructive criticism.
-This becomes apparent when students are asked to rate each other's work.
+This becomes clear when students are asked to evaluate each other's work.
 Most of them were unable to formulate open comments, that is, to offer comments indicating existing errors or potential improvements.
-In general, students prefer not to hear anything about their work, oral and written, either from the teacher or from fellow students.
+In general, students prefer not to hear anything about their work, oral or written, either from the teacher or from their classmates.

 11. No theme